-The amendments are effective for annual periods beginning on or after 1 January 2023 with earlier application permitted.
+The amendments are effective for annual periods beginning on or after 1 January 2023.
 The amendments narrow the scope of and provide further clarity on the initial recognition exception under IAS 12 and specify how entities should account for deferred tax related to assets and liabilities arising from a single transaction, such as leases and decommissioning obligations.
 The amendments clarify that where payments that settle a liability are deductible for tax purposes, it is a matter of judgement, having considered the applicable tax law, whether such deductions are attributable for tax purposes to the liability or to the related asset component.
 Under the amendments, the initial recognition exception does not apply to transactions that, on initial recognition, give rise to equal taxable and deductible temporary differences.
 It only applies if the recognition of a lease asset and lease liability (or decommissioning liability and decommissioning asset component) give rise to taxable and deductible temporary differences that are not equal.

-The requirements of this standard are not expected to have a material impact on the Central Bank's financial statements.
+The amendments of this standard had no impact on the financial statements of the Central Bank.